bencodezen/production-grade-vue/docs/src/guide/components.md

 - Data Driven Refactoring
 - Signs you need more components
-  -When your components are hard to understand
+  - When your components are hard to understand
   - You feel a fragment of a component could use its own state
   - Hard to describe what what the component is actually responsible for
 - How to find reusable components